return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/i40e/i40e_nvm_c.rst

 Description
 -----------

-Reads one 16 bit word from the Shadow RAM using the GLNVM_SRCTL register.
+Reads one 16 bit word from the Shadow RAM.

 .. _`i40e_read_nvm_buffer_srctl`: